1.

 Overall, 198 adverse events were reported in 103 participants receiving emicizumab prophylaxis; the most frequent events were injection-site reactions (in 15% of participants).
 Thrombotic microangiopathy and thrombosis were reported in 2 participants each (in the primary analysis) who had received multiple infusions of activated prothrombin complex concentrate for breakthrough bleeding.
 No antidrug antibodies were detected.

 The HAVEN 3 study tested emicizumab as prophylaxis in 152 patients aged 12 years or older with severe hemophilia A (Factor VIII activity <1%) who did not have an inhibitor.
-Most of these patients were only receiving episodic therapy fro bleeding.
+Most of these patients were only receiving episodic therapy for bleeding.

 Compared with controls receiving only episodic therapy with factor VIII, individuals assigned to emicizumab prophylaxis had a dramatically reduced annualized bleeding rate (38 events versus 1.5 and 1.3 events at the two dosing protocols [1.5 mg/kg once weekly or 3 mg/kg every other week, respectively)